Columbus Bus Station: Current station

 In July 2021, the station was the final filming site for Bones and All, a 2022 film starring Timothée Chalamet.

 Throughout the early 21st century, the station has not been well maintained, and has attracted crime, including stabbings, gun-related complaints, drug overdoses, and assaults.
 Police made 1,200 visits to the station in 2020 and 300 in the first half of 2021, and often multiple times per day.
 A May 2021 shooting left a victim in critical condition.
 In June 2021, a city of Columbus attorney declared the property a public nuisance, requesting a hearing where the city could force the facility's closure for up to a year.
 An agreement made in the county municipal court required Greyhound to have at least two 24-hour private security guards, to maintain security cameras, and enforce additional security measures.

 A few months later, in July, the Central Ohio Transit Authority (COTA) purchased the property for $9.4 million.
 The transit agency plans to demolish the bus station and create a multi-use development, including a transit center on-site, to serve regular buses in addition to planned east-west and northwest BRT routes.
 COTA officials believe transit should be a secondary feature of the new development.
 The city government and Columbus Downtown Development Corporation will partner in planning the site.
 The Columbus Dispatch reported that there are no plans to move the COTA headquarters there, though the agency's chief development officer suggested COTA could move its offices there and sell its current headquarters.

 Intercity bus service was set to move to COTA's South Transit Terminal in fall 2021.
 The station operations moved on April 1, 2022.
+In June 2023, the station relocated to a former gas station on the city's west side.
+Since COTA's purchase of the old bus station, the site has sat vacant.
+COTA and the Columbus Downtown Development Corporation are planning an interim use of the property, likely to complement the nearby Columbus Commons park or to become an extension of the park.
+Meanwhile, Greyhound's west side station is facing code violations, and was ordered by the city to fix the violations by August 18, 2023, or risk closing.
+On October 8, 2023, a man was shot and killed at the Wilson Rd. station.
+A suspect was arrested on scene and was later charged with murder.